Last updated on September 1st, 2018.

 9) What social media sites are you on?

-My public social media presences include this blog, my Twitter account, my Instagram account, and my Tumblr account.
+My public social media presences include this blog, my Twitter account, my Instagram account, my Facebook page, and my Tumblr account.
 Please note that these are my ONLY public accounts; any others you see are impersonators.
 I’m open to interacting with fans on all of these platforms.
 I also have a GoodReads account, but I don’t spend much time chatting with anyone on there.
 I also only tend to add real-life friends as friends on GoodReads.
 I have other online accounts, but those are private, and usually reserved for people I know personally.
-These private accounts include my Snapchat and Facebook, so please don’t try to contact me on those unless you know me personally.

 10) Will you look at my writing?